kugogt/University_Projects/Personal_Project/README.md

 - `Data/` -> X_train and test & X_train and test after feature selection

 - ## 📬 Contact
-Since i cannot the training results on Github, if you need those results, message me!
+Since i cannot the training results on Github, if you need those, message me!